-The total comprehensive loss for the year, determined under International Financial Reporting Standards ("IFRS"), amounted to £0.59 million (2018: comprehensive income of £17.24 million).
+The total comprehensive loss for the year, determined under International Financial Reporting Standards ("IFRS"), amounted to £5.25 million (2019: total comprehensive loss of £0.59 million).
 The payment of any dividend by the Company is subject to the satisfaction of a solvency test as required by The Companies (Guernsey) Law, 2008 (as amended).
-Following the result of the EGM, the Directors expect to maintain quarterly dividend payments of 5.25 pence per Ordinary Share on an annualised basis in respect of at least the period ended 31 March 2020, which may be partially uncovered by income.
+Following the result of the EGM, the Directors expect to maintain quarterly dividend payments of 5.25 pence per Ordinary Share on an annualised basis, which may be partially uncovered by income.
 Dividends declared during the year are disclosed in note 14.